-As a safety and security expert, I’d like to think I’m immune to all the social media scams out there.
-I have to admit, though, I’ve been taken a time or two.
-Social media sites are hives for people trying to trick you with catfishing schemes, scamers, and data mining.
+As safety and security experts, we think we're immune to most social media scams out there.
+That said, even we've come close a time or two.
+Social media sites are hives for people trying to trick you with catfishing schemes, scammers, and data mining.
 Instagram is no exception.
-I did some research and found out how to stay safe on Instagram.
+We did some research and found out how to stay safe on Instagram.

 How to stay safe on Instagram